Notes and Coins

 Bangkok is the Thai capital, and one of Aisa's most cosmopolitan cities, meaning that you'll have no problem paying by card in the majority of shops and restaurants.
 However, this is not so common in the street food stalls or in the outskirts of Bangkok.
 It's also possible that in some shops they'll charge a small commission to pay by card, so it's always best to ask.

 The best way to get your baht is to change money at home.
-Another option is to take money directly from the ATMs once you arrive, although Thai ATMs charge a fee of 220 baht to take out money (about US$ 7).
+Another option is to take money directly from the ATMs once you arrive, although Thai ATMs charge a fee of 220 THB (US$ 5.90) to take out money.

-In Bangkok, you'll also find plenty of bureaus de change, which offer pretty reasonable rates.
+In Bangkok, you'll also find plenty of currency exchanges that offer pretty reasonable rates, always better than the ones in hotels or airports.